linusapelgren/Bella_Italia/README.md

 ## Add heroku postgres to heroku app

-1. Log into the [ElephantSQL](https://www.elephantsql.com/) from Code Institute website and enter your email and click submit.
-2. As soon as you sign up you will receive an email with all the details about your PostgreSQL database.
-3. You will find the PostgreSQL URL, copy that.
+1. On your Heroku dashboard click configure add-ons
+2. Click find more add-ons
+3. Scroll down until you find Heroku Postgres
+4. Click the Install Heroku Postgres button
+5. Choose app to provision the add-on to
+6. Go back to your app dashboard and click settings
+7. Click reveal config vars and copy the HEROKU_POSTGRESQL_AMBER_URL and add the value to DATABASE_URL
-4. Head over to Gitpod and create a Database URL environment variable in your `env.py` file and set it equal to the copied URL.
+4. Head over to Gitpod and create a Database URL environment variable in your `.env` file and set it equal to the copied URL.

 ## Deploying to Heroku